seoklab/nurikit/CONTRIBUTING.md

 latest version of pre-commit, clang-format, and clang-tidy installed.
 You don't need to install it again if you're developing on the cluster.

-### Building nurikit
+### Building NuriKit

-To build nurikit, you MUST clone the repository:
+To build NuriKit, you MUST clone the repository:

 ```shellscript
 git clone --recurse-submodules git@github.com:seoklab/nurikit.git
 ```

-Then you can build nurikit using CMake:
+Then you can build NuriKit using CMake:

 ```shellscript
 mkdir build && cd build